 Will Glenn was named associate head coach at Georgia in July 2008 after serving as an assistant for the Bulldogs since 2005.
-The 2014 season was his ninth on the coaching staff with the Bulldogs, compiling an impressive record of 229-38 during his tenure.
-The 2014 team won the program's 37th SEC title, while the 2013squad reached the NCAA final four for the sixth time in eight years, logging a 20-win season for the 10th season in a row.
+The 2015 season was his 10th on the coaching staff with the Bulldogs compiling an impressive 253-43 record during his tenure that includes an undefeated 32-0 National Championship season in 2007 and a second consecutive NCAA title in 2008.

 The 2012 season saw Glenn win his second ITA Southeast Region Assistant Coach of the Year honor in three seasons, also earning the prestigious honor in 2010.

-Since Glenn joined the Georgia staff, the Bulldogs have captured two NCAA titles, two USTA/ITA National Team Indoor titles and eight SEC crowns.
-During that time, 11 Bulldogs have earned 23 All-America honors, while 26 different Bulldogs have nabbed All-SEC honors under Glenn's guidance.
+Since Glenn joined the Georgia staff, the Bulldogs have captured two NCAA titles, two USTA/ITA National Team Indoor titles and 11 SEC crowns.
+During that time, 12 Bulldogs have earned 26 All-America honors, while 22 different Bulldogs have nabbed All-SEC honors under Glenn's guidance.

 The Athens, Ga., native and Athens Academy product was a four-year letterwinner at Georgia.
 Glenn cracked the starting lineup in 2003 after walking on in 1998.
 He posted a career-best 10-3 singles record and a 7-3 doubles mark in 2000-01 and was co-captain of the 2003 squad.

 Prior to coaching at Georgia, Glenn served as a tennis pro at the Lloyd Neck Racquet Club in Long Island, N.Y., and Dalkieth Tennis Club in Perth, Australia.

 Glenn earned two degrees from the University of Georgia, receiving his bachelor's degree in real estate in 2003 and his masters in human resources and organizational development with a focus on leadership in 2007.